NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 ### CPU Nodes
-Standard CPU-based compute nodes on Kestrel have 104 cores and 248GB of usable RAM.
+Standard CPU-based compute nodes on Kestrel have 104 cores and 240G of usable RAM.
 256 of those nodes have a 1.7TB NVMe local disk.
 There are also 10 bigmem nodes with 2TB of RAM and 5.8TB NVMe local disk.

 ### GPU Nodes
 Kestrel has 132 GPU nodes with 4 NVIDIA H100 GPUs, each with 80GB memory.
-These have Dual socket AMD Genoa 64-core processors (128 cores total) with 360GB of usable RAM.
+These have Dual socket AMD Genoa 64-core processors (128 cores total) with about 350G of usable RAM.
 The GPU nodes also have 3.25TB of NVMe local disk.